-However, the Athos monastic republic keeps alive the Orthodox Christianity for over 1000 years with it's ancient traditions and it's seclusion.
-It is the heart of the Orthodoxy, has survived many centuries and defied all influences from outside.
+However, the Athos monastic republic keeps the Orthodox Christianity alive for over 1000 years with its ancient traditions and its seclusion.
+It is the heart of the Orthodoxy, and it has survived many centuries and defied all influences from the outside.
 A deep mystery is the life of the monks behind the monastery walls, of which pilgrims only have the grace to take a short look and feel the presence of God.
 To outsiders, it is difficult to understand how the Holy Mountain Athos on that peninsula could defy for over 1000 years all the influences of the past times and preserve life until now almost as in the beginning.

 The question of all questions

 What are visitors or pilgrims who visit to a monastery on Mount Athos looking for, who in some cases take upon themselves long marches and hardships?
 These people will probably answer love, comfort, peace or just a reference to God.
 Is the question what is a person looking for, who opts for the monastic life as a monk not much more important?

 We have also discussed this issue many times and each time we had answers that may be correct or partly correct.
 Did we actually expect to be able to answer these questions just like that?
 Perhaps the abbot of one of the monasteries on Mount Athos can bring us nearer to the answer with his words:

 The monastic life is the attempt of the believer and the desire of people to live freely, to live happy and to go his way with God.
 It is the way to God.
 The more we live with the Holy Spirit, seeking Him, the more we are monks.